5 Easy Steps to Be More Productive

-We tend to favour working hard to doing what our body and brain really need to be effective.
-Doing 12-hour workdays or skipping lunch are counterproductive to our achievements and career improvements.
+We tend to favour working hard to do what our body and brain really need to be effective.
+Doing 12-hour workdays or skipping lunch is counterproductive to our achievements and career improvements.
 We simply often fail to understand it.

 If you’re also working hard instead of working productively, this article will introduce you to 5 small changes that will return better results, higher energy levels, and enhance your mood throughout the day.

 1. Avoid insufficient sleep and embrace the power of daily napping

-There are tons of research when it comes to tracking people’s sleep patterns.
+There are tonnes of research when it comes to tracking people’s sleep patterns.
 After all, we spend one-third of our lives sleeping.
 Research conducted by the US military indicated that “losing one hour of sleep per night for a week will cause a level of cognitive degradation equivalent to a .10 blood alcohol level.”

 Another study suggested that performance begins to degrade after 16 hours awake, and 21 hours awake was equivalent to a blood alcohol content of .08 percent, which is the blood alcohol limit for drunk driving in Canada, the US, and the UK.